nameless-and-blameless/TAG/reports/Targeting-Alpha-Males.md

-# The Targeting and Elimination of Alpha Males and Mind Control Efforts within The American Genocide (TAG) in the United States
+# The Targeting of Alpha Males within The American Genocide (TAG) in the United States

 ## 1. Introductions